Travel in Austria

 Upper Belvedere Palace

-• The Entrance Hall (Sala Terrena) – This part was initially built as a spacious hall, but after being in danger of collapsing in 1732, four supporting columns were added to hold up its vaulted ceiling.
-From the entrance hall, you can exit to the palace garden on one side, and on the other, it leads to the magnificent grand staircase.
+• The Entrance Hall (Sala Terrena) – This area was originally designed as a spacious hall, but after it risked collapse in 1732, four supporting columns were added to reinforce its vaulted ceiling.
+From the entrance hall, one side opens to the palace garden, while the other leads to the magnificent grand staircase.

-• The Carlone Hall (Carlonesaal) – This beautifully painted hall is named after the artist and painter Carlo Innocenzo Carlone, who was responsible for the artworks that adorn it.
-He painted the impressive ceiling fresco depicting the triumph of the Roman goddess Aurora.
-The cool temperature maintained in it even throughout the summer provides a cool and pleasant place for visitors to the palace during the hot summer months.
+• The Carlone Hall (Carlonesaal) – This beautifully decorated hall is named after Carlo Innocenzo Carlone, who created the stunning artworks that adorn it.
+The ceiling features an impressive fresco depicting the triumph of the Roman goddess Aurora.
+Thanks to its consistently cool temperature, the hall offers a pleasant retreat for visitors even during the summer months.

 2. Lower Belvedere Palace (Unteres Belvedere)